-- 2.1 approves the Review and updated Local Code of Corporate Governance as detailed in Appendix 1. - 2.2 approves the implementation of the improvements listed in Appendix 2. - 2.3 notes the scores recorded against the guidelines in Appendix 3. - 2.4 agrees the code should be updated as a project on the internet.
+- 2.1 approves the Review and updated Local Code of Corporate Governance as detailed in Appendix 1. - 2.2 notes the progress on previous improvement areas in Appendix 2. - 2.3 approves the implementation of the improvements listed in Appendix 3. - 2.4 notes the scores recorded against the guidelines in Appendix 4. - 2.5 agrees the code should be updated as a project on the internet.